Language Injection Settings dialog: Generic Groovy

 File | Settings | Language Injection - Groovy for Windows and Linux IntelliJ IDEA | Preferences | Language Injection - Groovy for macOS Ctrl+Alt+S

-The dialog box opens when you click in the Language Injection page, and choose Groovy on the context menu, or select an entry and click .
+The dialog opens when you click on the Language Injections page, and choose Generic Groovy from the context menu, or select an entry and click .

 The language to be injected.

 Prefix.
 A sequence of characters to be added before the corresponding string value.